 I joined AT&T in 1983 with the expectation that I would absorb what it was like to participate in the breakup of the Bell System and then move on to something more socially responsible after five years or so.
 My corporate adventure lasted longer than I initially expected it to be – more than twice what I had intended.
 In spite of my initial hesitation, I did come to appreciate the strengths and weaknesses of its corporate culture, and I ended up using the opportunity to work within it to have the kind of social impact that I had thought would require moving away from it.

 I was recruited to join a subsidiary of AT&T in 1983 after having concluded that it was time for me to move on from North Carolina.
 This was actually the second time that I had reached that conclusion.
 The first time had been when I was chosen for a White House Fellowship and chose to resign from the NC Senate with the hope of a more nationally-focused political future.
 But that hit a snag with the defeat of the Carter/Mondale re-election bid in 1980.
-Returning to North Carolina to work on that campaign and finish my law degree but then exploring alternative political options at the Congressional or statewide level filled the time until that 1983 offer came along.
-As noted in the previous segment, the options appeared unrealistic for someone like me, and I was ready to move on.
+Returning to North Carolina to work on that campaign and to finish my law degree, I explored several alternative political options at the Congressional or statewide level until that 1983 offer from AT&T came along.

 The subsidiary that I joined was a company I knew as Western Electric, a company that manufactured telephone lines and telephone equipment.
 In my innocence (or call it ignorance about all things business), I saw it as a separate entity, only loosely affiliated with AT&T as part of the Bell System.
-The company had recently relocated its headquarters in Greensboro, and I had appreciated its being a union company.
-The Communications Workers of America, after all, had been one of my earliest supporters politically, and I developed an excellent rapport with the pro-union company’s distinctively supportive approach to gender and racial equality.
+The company had recently relocated its headquarters to Greensboro, and I had appreciated its being a union company in an environment where business generally supported right to work laws.
+I was influenced in part by the Communications Workers of America, one of AT&T’s major union partners, who had been among my earliest supporters politically, and I developed an excellent rapport with the pro-union company’s distinctively supportive approach to gender and racial equality.

 Of course, skeptics will say that the Bell System monopoly had only adopted enlightened human resources policy on gender and race because it had been forced to do so in a class action suit – in fact, a court-ordered consent decree on affirmative action that was being implemented at Western Electric and throughout the Bell System.
 And part of that implementation included inviting me to meet with their senior management to talk about the benefits of gender equality.
 No other business group had invited me to speak on the issue.
 Consent decree or not, this was a company looking for ways to support both gender and racial equality.